ryanpfalz/power-platform-chatGPT/README.md

 ### Notes and considerations

+- On Security: For improved security, the [API and OpenAI services deployed in Azure may be best deployed as a backend of an Azure API Management instance](https://github.com/Azure-Samples/openai-python-enterprise-logging), so that another layer of security can be added between your Virtual Agent and bot.
+This will also enable the backend components to be secured on a virtual network, prohibiting your backend services from being publicly routable.
+Moreover, to add additional security between your backend services and Power Platform components, you can use a Web Application Firewall on [Azure Front Door](https://learn.microsoft.com/en-us/azure/web-application-firewall/afds/afds-overview) or [Application Gateway](https://learn.microsoft.com/en-us/azure/web-application-firewall/ag/ag-overview) configured with [custom prevention rules](https://learn.microsoft.com/en-us/azure/web-application-firewall/ag/create-custom-waf-rules) to forbid requests that do not match variables like Power Platform URIs, headers, IP address ranges, and more.
 - This sample is provided as a learning tool to easily try out the capability, not presented as a final solution
 - The ChatGPT model is leveraged in the Power Virtual Agent as a _fallback_ for when a structured Topic or Conversation Booster does not exist.
 - As this is non-production sample, the API key is stored directly in the flow definition, KeyVault is a more secure approach.
 - This is structured to use Azure OpenAI, keeping control over the data passed to the service and ensuring the contents are not used to train vendors' models.
 Consider storing your own history in Azure for your own future training and refinement.
 - There is some basic message pre-processing to strip out certain characters that a user can type in.
 Consider adding additional steps to this preprocessing.
 - There is basic message history that is included so ChatGPT can have context.
 Consider limiting the amount of history to ensure information is not lost in the prompt to the completion model.
-- For improved security, the [API and OpenAI services deployed in Azure may be best deployed as a backend of an Azure API Management instance](https://github.com/Azure-Samples/openai-python-enterprise-logging), so that another layer of authentication can be added between your Virtual Agent and bot.
-This will also enable the backend components to be secured on a virtual network.
 - Why not just use the UI deployed in the [Retrieval-Augmented Generation tutorial](https://github.com/Azure-Samples/azure-search-openai-demo)?
 While the chat interface in the tutorial is well-made and provides a full set of features, there are a few things to keep in mind that might make Power Virtual Agents a better choice:
   - The maintenance and customization of the UI requires more specialized knowledge
   - It may not integrate well with tools like Teams or Power Apps since it's a standard web application